 Generally, the easiest VA disability claims are for direct service connection.
-If your service connected disability is clearly linked to your military service, you may be granted direct service connection.
+If your service-connected disability is clearly linked to your military service, you may be granted a direct service connection.
 For example, suppose a veteran is applying for back pain benefits and twenty years ago he fell off a tank and injured his back.
-If you can show the current back pain stems from the injury event, your back pain is likely to be considered a service connected disability.
+If you can show the current back pain stems from the injury event, your back pain is likely to be considered a service-connected disability.

 2. Presumed Service Connection

 There is an entire section later in this article dedicated to presumptive conditions.
 This type of service-connected disability is for impairments that the VA automatically presumes to be from service.
 For example, the most common presumption illnesses are Agent Orange-related.
 If a veteran had boots on the ground in Vietnam, they are presumed to have come into contact with Agent Orange.
 That means any illness that is caused by Agent Orange should automatically be approved when the veteran applies.
 That doesn’t always happen, but that is what the law says should happen.

 If you entered the military with a mental or physical condition and it becomes worse, you may now have a service-connected disability for VA benefits purposes.
 For example, if you entered the military with a hip condition and your military service aggravated the hip condition, it is now considered a service-connected disability.

 When you apply for VA disability benefits, do not forget to include your secondary service-connected disabilities.
 This is one area of VA law we see many veterans not understand and it hurts their VA benefit claims.
 Secondary service-connected disabilities are conditions that are caused by your direct service-connected disability.
 One of the best ways to increase your rating is to service-connect as many impairments as possible.
 Secondary service-connected disabilities are often the majority of a veteran’s VA rating.